Prag8855/aab/content/guides/losing-your-job.md

 ## If you get fired or laid off

+If your employer does not need you, you can get **laid off**.
+If your employer has financial problems, they can also put you on *Kurzarbeit*.

+If your employer is not happy with your work, you can get **fired**.
+You can't get fired without a good reason, except during [probation period](/glossary/Probezeit).
+You get written warnings before you get fired, except for very serious reasons.

-### Resist your dismissal
+### Resist

-If you get fired or laid off, you have 3 weeks to resist the decision with a *Kündigungsschutzklage*.[^30] You should [get help](#need-help) from a lawyer.
+Your employer needs a valid reason to fire you.
+If you don't agree with the reason, you have 3 weeks to resist with a *Kündigungsschutzklage*.[^30] [Get legal help](#need-help) for this.

-During your [probation period](/glossary/Probezeit), your employer can fire you without a reason.
-After your probation period, your employer must give a valid reason.
-Usually, they can't fire you without a warning.

 ### Calculate your notice period